phpearth/docs/databases/mysql-functions.md

----
-title: "Why are mysql_* Functions Removed and What to Do?"
+# Why are mysql_* Functions Removed and What to Do?
-updated: "March 23, 2016"
-permalink: "/faq/databases/mysql-functions/"
----

 If your code has `mysql_connect()`, `mysql_query()` and other `mysql_*` functions, they will not work anymore in the latest version of PHP 7.